Make It Do – Scrap Drives in World War II

 Enemy conquests cut off supplies of crucial raw materials such as tin and rubber, and the need for products made from these materials skyrocketed due to the war.
 Since useful materials often ended up in the trash can or languished unused in homes and on farms, the War Production Board encouraged scrap drives throughout the war.

 Scrap Metal Drives

-Metal shortages were also critical (Make It Do – Metal Shortages in World War II).
-In 1942 citizens scoured their homes, farms, and businesses for metal.
+Metal shortages were critical (Make It Do – Metal Shortages in World War II).
+On January 10, 1942, the US launched the “Salvage for Victory” program (Read more on the National World War II Museum blog).
+Citizens scoured their homes, farms, and businesses for metal.
 Housewives donated pots and pans, farmers turned in farm equipment, and children even sacrificed their metal toys.
 Many people removed bumpers and fenders from their cars for the war effort.
 Communities melted down Civil War cannons and tore down wrought iron fences, sacrificing their history for their future.

 These drives were often great community events, with performers, speeches, and opportunities to throw your scrap metal at a bust of Hitler.

 Competitions were held to see which town, county, and state produced the most scrap, and the winners boasted of their feats.
 These drives had mixed results.
 Used aluminum was found to be useless for aircraft, but used tin, steel, and copper were easily melted down and reused.

 The use of tin packaging was greatly reduced during the war, due to the use of alternative packaging materials and to rationing of canned goods.
 However, consumer use of tin continued throughout the war, and this irreplaceable resource needed to be recovered.

 Most communities collected tin cans once a month.
 In some towns, people places boxes of cleaned and crushed tin cans by the curb for collection, and other towns had central collection sites.
 Youth groups, especially the Boy Scouts, were highly involved in these drives.